hyli-org/hyli-assets/README.md

 A repository for Hyli's branding assets.

-[Hyli](https://hyli.org) is the new-generation base layer for unchained applications.
+[Hyli](https://hyli.org) is the new proof-powered L1 to build the next generation of apps.

 ## 📎 Useful Links